Annapurna Base Camp - 9 Days

 How difficult is the 9-day Annapurna Base Camp trek, and is it suitable for beginners?

-This is an easy trek.
+This trek is rated Moderate to Challenging (3 out of 5).
 There are many steep climbs and descents on stone stairs and rough roads along the track, but no technical climbing is required.
 This is a wonderful choice for novices who are in decent shape and have done some training before, such as hiking, aerobics, and climbing stairs.
 The most important thing is to go at a modest, steady speed and become used to the new environment.

 What is the highest point reached on this hike, and is there a chance of becoming sick from the altitude?